TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 ![Connection types](ConnectionTypesForm.png)

-For storing connection string, there can be two options:
+For storing a connection string, there can be three options:

 - Enter the value in this form as plain text
 - Use encrypted value